s7/scale7-pelops/README.markdown

-NOTE: The master branch is now tracking Cassandra 0.8.x.
-For the 0.7.0 code base please refer to [0.7.x](https://github.com/s7/scale7-pelops/tree/0.7.x).

 Introduction
 =========
 Pelops has been created to make working with Cassandra a beautiful thing (hence the nickname "Cassandra's beautiful son").